nextcloud/documentation/README.rst

 Style
 -------

-It's using the `Sphinx Documentation Generator <http://sphinx.pocoo.org/>`_.
+It is using the `Sphinx Documentation Generator <http://sphinx.pocoo.org/>`_.
 The syntax follows the `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ style, and can also be edited from GitHub.

 For PHP documentation you'll need to get the according language domain package.
 The documenation for PHP source is located at http://packages.python.org/sphinxcontrib-phpdomain/reference.html